Glossary for Active Directory integration in Security Center - Security Center 5.11

 access control unit

-An access control unit entity represents an intelligent access control device, such as a Synergis™ appliance or an HID network controller, that communicates directly with the Access Manager over an IP network.
+An access control unit entity represents an intelligent access control device, such as a Synergis™ appliance, an Axis Powered by Genetec door controller, or an HID network controller, that communicates directly with the Access Manager over an IP network.
 An access control unit operates autonomously when it is disconnected from the Access Manager.

 Also known as: door controller